Learn You a Rust for Great Good!

 But dealing with ownership can become a right pain in the backside after a while.
 Consider having to write a function:

-What if main wants to keep its data?
-Right now, the do_stuff_with_data function gobbles up its arguments, meaning that data that enters will never see the light of day again.
-We could transfer ownership back to main:
+data that enters will never see the light of day again.
+We could transfer ownership back to main

 But that looks ugly, and bears the brunt of moving these pieces of data around.
-What we really need is a way to lend the data out to do_stuff_with_data.
-To let it use it for a second, but have main still own it.
+What we really need is a way to lend the data

 To do that, we’d need to use borrows, which, if I continue this series, will be covered next time.